nabinthomas/amazert/README.md

   {
       'registrationId': '8784c5df-f087-4740-b41b-248dc9389a2f',  # Id unique to this registration.
 This is kind of a secret password to be used
       'email': 'nabin@gmail.com', # Owner's email id.
 Used by App Engine to find the device and to validate Android App's authentication state
+      'uid': '_SDFsEfRSDjFCZXCVASEf', # Uid associated with this email, used for simplificaiton of database access at the server
       'deviceId': 'fb967061-168a-11eb-9272-88e9fe6b97d6' # Unique, secret Id for the device.
 All communication jsons will have this uuid as part of the json
   }
 </pre>